Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Revealer:

-The revealer is an innocent role that can pass their book to another player, and that person will message them their role.
+The Revealer is an innocent role that can pass their book to another player, and that person will message them their role.
 If it's a murderer, they can't fight until they see each other again.
 If the person they chose had their role changed, they would only message the original role.
 They are not allowed to say what role it is until after that person dies

 ## Assassin:

-The assassin is a neutral role who has to kill one of two targets (usually the first unless they die or are the assassin themselves).
+The Assassin is a neutral role who has to kill one of two targets (usually the first unless they die or are the assassin themselves).
 They can only kill their target, and after completion, they are basically just a bystander who doesn't need to die for the main teams to win.

 ## Bodyguard:

-The bodyguard is a neutral role who has a target they must protect.
+The Bodyguard is a neutral role who has a target they must protect.
 They can't just stick around them, but if they're attacked, you can assist.
 As long as your protected person stays alive after a murderer has died, you win, even if you die.

 ## Ghost: